As beauty enthusiasts, we have to admit that the supposed holy grail beauty products can sometimes come with a hefty price tag.

-For the confused out there, a dupe is actually a skincare or makeup product that is often similar to its more expensive counterpart in terms of performance and availability.
+For the confused out there, a beauty dupe is actually a skincare or makeup product that is often similar to its more expensive counterpart in terms of performance and availability.
 Yes, they exist, and yes, they work just as well (if not better!) then said OG holy grail products.

 1. La Mer Creme de la Mer V.S.
 Nivea Creme

 Who hasn’t heard about the legendary face cream that costs SGD500 a pop in Singapore?
 That’s right, the La Mer Crème de la Mer is often regarded as one of the best moisturisers of all time, thanks to its ability to renew and rejuvenate dry skin effortlessly.

 For the rest of us who can’t part with that kind of money on a beauty product, we are lucky to have a product that pretty much provides the same effect without the ginormous price tag: The Nivea Crème.
 Ingredients wise, it doesn’t have the same magic Kelp that the La Mer Crème de la Mer contains, but it has the same texture, consistency, and performance that its more expensive counterpart provides.
 Nice!

 Still feeling apprehensive?
 Check out this article where a reporter slathers on La Mer Crème de la Mer on one side of her face and the Nivea Crème on the other for a whole month.
 The clear winner will probably convince you otherwise.